-Rave is the Alvin Community College emergency notification system.
-It is designed to quickly warn individuals of possible threats, severe weather and college closings.
-Students must provide emergency contact information during registration and are automatically enrolled in Rave each semester of attendance.
+Alvin Community College utilizes RAVE Emergency Notification system to warn of any possible threats or emergencies on or around the campus including, but not limited to active shooter, severe weather and college closings.
+Students must provide emergency contact information during registration.
+This information is used to automatically enrolled students in RAVE each semester of attendance.
 Employee information is entered upon employment with ACC.
-Students and employees can update their emergency data in WebACCess or at the Admissions and Registrar's Office.
+Students and employees can update their emergency data through The POD or at the Admissions and Registrar's Office.